 In most cases, spina bifida is diagnosed before birth.
 Some mild cases may go unnoticed until after birth.
 Very mild forms (spinal bifida occulta), in which there are no symptoms, may never be detected.

-The most common screening methods used to look for spina bifida during pregnancy are the blood test for alpha-fetoprotein and ultrasound scan, which are routinely performed at 16-18 weeks of pregnancy.
-See the separate leaflet on Pregnancy - Screening Tests.
+The most common screening methods used to look for spina bifida during pregnancy are the blood test for alpha-fetoprotein and an ultrasound scan, which are routinely performed at 16-18 weeks of pregnancy.
+See the separate leaflet called Pregnancy - Screening Tests for more details.

 Further tests may also be needed.
-These tests will depend on any associated problems, but may include an ultrasound of the kidneys and bladder.
+These tests will depend on any associated problems but may include an ultrasound scan of the kidneys and bladder.

 What are the complications of spina bifida?